championway/asv_ros/README.md

 # asv_ros
-This repo is for autonomous surface vehicles
+This repo is for autonomous surface vehicles (ROS)